 CHF and VetVine Webinar Series

-The AKC Canine Health Foundation and VetVine have teamed up to offer a series of live webinars on canine health topics.
+The AKC Canine Health Foundation and VetVine have teamed up to offer webinars on canine health topics.
 These webinars feature leaders in the field of veterinary health research and offer practical advice on common health concerns, as well as information on cutting-edge research to benefit our dogs.

-The live webinars feature a presentation, followed by a question and answer session.
+The webinars feature a presentation, followed by a question and answer session if time permits.
 Each webinar is recorded and can be watched on demand from a computer or mobile device.
-All webinars require registration with VetVine.
+All webinars require registration through VetVine.